Populations¶

 across_subpopulations (

-, optional) – Two molecules are considered the same if the values returned bykey(molecule)
+callable, optional) – Two molecules are considered the same if the values returned bykey(molecule)are the same.

 - Returns